Visa Traveler

 • Your FMM/Mexico Tourist Card, which is obtainable at the land border or seaport (NOT required for air passengers)

-Apart from the above mandatory documents, you should also carry the below documents as you may be asked to present these by the immigration.
+Apart from the above mandatory documents, you should also carry the following documents as you may be asked to present these by the immigration.

 • Proof of return or onward ticket to your next destination